-There are many aspects to learning music and becoming an accomplished player.
-From becoming familiar with the instrument you have chosen, to mastering the sounds it can make, and everything in between.
-With this learning we adopt mannerisms of use, that help us initially adapt to playing our chosen instrument.
-In this process of learning, we may learn about the best ergonomic placement for our bodies in relation to our instrument.
-Marvelous, because it helps us to take care of ourselves.
+There are many aspects to learning music and becoming an accomplished player and performer.
+From becoming familiar with the chosen instrument, to mastering the sounds it can make, and everything in between.
+With this learning adaptive mannerisms of use are adopted.
+Instruction may be provided around the best ergonomic placement for the body in relation to the instrument.
+This can help to initially adapt to playing and is marvelous, because it helps us to take care of ourselves.

 So how can Alexander work help?
-The Alexander work is concerned predominately with learning a set of skills that help us to recognize the relationship we have with our self and how we interact with the world around us.
+The Alexander work is concerned predominately with learning a set of skills that help us to meet a stimulus, recognize how we are responding, and provide choice in how to make the next move.
 As a teacher I may start your learning process by asking you to stand in front of the chair and then work with you to stand and sit.
-When you develop the ability to recognize how you are working with an object, that you use daily, throughout your day and also learn how to make changes as needed, it is an easy transition to work with more complex skills like playing an instrument.
+When you develop and apply the skills provided in the Alexander work to sitting and standing, it is an easy transition to work with more complex skills like playing an instrument.

-Take an individual lesson or join one of the group classes and start your journey towards a more free and expressive working and performing experience.
+Take a series of individual lessons or join one of the group classes and start your journey towards a more free and expressive working and performing experience.

-The Alexander Technique can assist with many aspects of acting, which is why it’s taught in theater and performing arts programs around the world.
-From injury prevention to performance enhancement, the skills learned can help actors with vocal production and control, performance anxiety, character development, and presence, to name just a few.
+The Alexander Technique can assist with many aspects of acting and performing, which is why it’s taught on theater and performing arts programs around the world.
+The technique is used to help with injury prevention as well as performance enhancement.
+The skills learned can help actors with their vocal production and control.
+They can help alleviate performance anxiety and other emotional challenges.
+They are used to assist with character development and presence and the list goes on.

-Join one of the group classes below or book an individual lesson by clicking here.
+Join one of the group classes below or book an individual lesson.

-Join the Wednesday morning class or take individual lessons.
-Click here to see your choices.
+Join the morning class on Wednesday or Friday or take individual lessons.

 I was first introduced to yoga through my dance training.
 Many choreographers used asana sequencing to help improve the ability to move fluidly between the floor and standing positions, or to transition smoothly between the hands and feet.
 It was a genius way to integrate movement.
 However, because of how it was taught, I was often encouraged to "let go" or "relax into" poses, rather than being guided to find the equilibrium between yin and yang in the movement, coupled with breathing coordination.